labust/csbenchlab_mat/doc/Examples.md

 └── test_lib/
 ```

-and after registering the components, the `plugins.json` file should look like this:
+After registering the components (enter `demo_double_integrator` when prompted for path while registering `system.slx`), the `plugins.json` file should look like this:

 ```json
 {